IskandarAyuphan/psychological-aspects-and-bmi/README.md

 ## 🧠 Psychological Constructs Studied

-- Depression (measured using Patient Health Questionnaire-9 – PHQ-9)
+- Depression
-- Anxiety (measured using General Anxiety Disorder-7 – GAD-7)
+- Anxiety
-- Stress (measured using Perceived Stress Scale-10 – PSS-10)
+- Stress

 These constructs are measured using validated questionnaire items and modeled as latent variables in SEM.